onur-zengin/aws-ec2-linux-docker/README.md

 #### 2.2.
 PROCEDURE

-- **2.2.1.** Go to AWS Console & create an IAM user for the infrastructure automation tasks;
+**2.2.1.** Go to AWS Console & create an IAM user for the infrastructure automation tasks;

 * It is strongly recommended by AWS not to create access keys for the root account.
 ```
 AWS Console > IAM > Users:
 - Create User > Specify User Name
-- Set Permissions > Attach Policies Directly > Choose 'Administrator Access'
+- Set Permissions > Attach Policies Directly > Choose 'Administrator Access'*
 - Create Access Key > Other

-* 'Administrator Access' may be replaced with a custom least-privilege permissions policy later.
 ```
+* 'Administrator Access' may be replaced with a custom least-privilege permissions policy in a future release.

-- **2.2.2.** Configure AWS CLI environment on the local terminal (or cloud-based IDE) with the access keys obtained from #2.2.1;
+**2.2.2.** Configure AWS CLI environment on the local terminal (or cloud-based IDE) with the access keys obtained from #2.2.1;
 ```
 aws configure
 ```
 Follow the prompts to configure AWS Access Key ID and the Secret Access Key.

-- **2.2.3.** Clone the remote repository onto the local terminal and change working directory;
+**2.2.3.** Clone the remote repository onto the local terminal and change working directory;
 ```
 git clone https://github.com/onur-zengin/aws-ec2-linux-docker.git
 cd aws-ec2-linux-docker/
 ```

-- **2.2.4.** Create an RSA key pair in your home directory and copy the public key `aws_linux.pub` here under the `./keys` directory;
+**2.2.4.** Create an RSA key pair in your home directory and copy the public key `aws_linux.pub` here under the `./keys` directory;
 ```
 ssh-keygen -t rsa -m PEM -f ~/.ssh/aws_linux
 chmod 400 ~/.ssh/aws_linux